The DVSA theory test (2026 Edition)

 Safety: Do not touch the casualty while the AED is analysing or delivering a shock!

-This guide is based on th Official DVSA 2026 revision materials.
-For the best results, use the DVSA official Theory practice app and read the Highway Code.
+This guide is based on the official DVSA 2026 revision materials.
+For the best results, learners should use:

 Author Robert Whyard ADI